 The SBR has been used to define reference points in many fisheries.
 Various studies (e.g. Clark 1991, Francis 1993, Thompson 1993, Mace 1994) suggest that some fish populations can produce the AMSY when the SBR is somewhere in the range 0.3 to 0.5, and that some fish populations are not able to produce the AMSY if the spawning biomass during a period of exploitation is less than about 0.2.
 Unfortunately, the types of population dynamics that characterize tuna populations have generally not been considered in these studies, and their conclusions are sensitive to assumptions about the relationship between adult biomass and recruitment, natural mortality, and growth rates.
-In the absence of simulation studies that are designed specifically to determine appropriate SBR-based reference points for tunas, estimates of SBRt can be compared to an estimate of SBR for a population that is producing the AMSY (SBRAMSY =

-$S{\text{AMSY}}/S{F=0}$ ). $S{\text{AMSY}}$ is the spawning biomass at AMSY (see Section 5.3 for details regarding calculation of AMSY and related quantities).
+In the absence of simulation studies that are designed specifically to determine appropriate SBR-based reference points for tunas, estimates of SBR_t can be compared to an estimate of SBR for a population that is producing the AMSY (SBR{AMSY} = $S{AMSY}/S{F=0}$).
+S{AMSY} is the spawning biomass at AMSY (see Section 5.3 for details regarding calculation of AMSY and related quantities).

-Estimates of monthly SBRt for skipjack in the EPO have been computed for every month represented in the stock assessment model (the first month of 1975 to the first month of 2002).
-Estimates of the spawning biomass during the period of harvest ( $S_t$ ) are presented in Section 4.2.2.
-The equilibrium spawning biomass after a long period with no harvest ( $S{F=0}$ ) was estimated by assuming that recruitment occurs at an average level expected from an unexploited population.
-Unfortunately, the SBR level that would give rise to AMSY (SBRAMSY) cannot be estimated for skipjack, as is discussed in section 5.3, so it is not possible to relate the SBR to the SBRAMSY.
+Estimates of monthly SBR_t for skipjack in the EPO have been computed for every month represented in the stock assessment model (the first month of 1975 to the first month of 2004).
+Estimates of the spawning biomass during the period of harvest (S_t) are presented in Section 4.2.2.
+The equilibrium spawning biomass after a long period with no harvest ($S{F=0}$) was estimated by assuming that recruitment occurs at an average level expected from an unexploited population.
+Unfortunately, the SBR level that would give rise to AMSY (SBR{AMSY}) cannot be estimated for skipjack, as is discussed in section 5.3, so it is not possible to relate the SBR to the SBR{AMSY}.

-At the beginning of 2002, the spawning stock of skipjack tuna in the EPO was considerably reduced.
-The estimate of SBR at this time was about 0.23, with lower and upper 95% confidence limits of 0.16 and 0.30.
+At the beginning of 2004, the spawning stock of skipjack tuna in the EPO was considerably reduced.
+The estimate of SBR at this time was about 0.61, with lower and upper 95% confidence limits of 0.40 and 0.81.

 A time series of SBR estimates for skipjack tuna in the EPO is shown in Figure 5.1.
-The SBR has been below the average unexploited level for most of the period 1975 to 2001, except for the peak in 1999.
+The SBR has been below the average unexploited level for most of the 1975-2001 period, except for the peak in 1999.